worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 # Guidance Note for World Bank Staff and Consultants on Reproducible Publications

-To enhance the credibility, transparency, and impact of the World Bank’s analytical products, DEC launched a new [Reproducible Research Repository](https://reproducibility.worldbank.org/) that documents the data and code on which analytics are based.
+To enhance the credibility, transparency, and impact of the World Bank’s analytical products, the World Bank's Development Economics Vice Presidency (DEC) launched a new [Reproducible Research Repository](https://reproducibility.worldbank.org/) that documents the data and code on which analytics are based.
 Sharing data and code allow all consumers of research to fully scrutinize the data and methodological choices underlying analytical results.
 It also democratizes development research by allowing others to replicate, build on, and extend research findings.
 Together, scrutiny and sharing improve the credibility, transparency and ultimately the impact of World Bank research.